 “Our Society believes in no miracle, diabolical or human, nor in anything which eludes the grasp of either philosophical and logical induction, or the syllogistic method of deduction.
 But if the corrupted and comparatively modern term of “Magic” is understood to mean the higher study and knowledge of Nature and deep research into her hidden powers – those Occult and mysterious laws which constitute the ultimate essence of every element – whether with the ancients we recognize but four or five, or with the moderns over sixty; or, again, if by Magic is meant that ancient study within the sanctuaries, known as the “worship of the Light,” or divine and spiritual wisdom – as distinct from the worship of darkness or ignorance (…) then, we Theosophists “plead guilty.”

 H.P.
-Blavatsky claimed that her aunt, Nadyezhda Andreyevna de Fadeye possessed important documents of the Count, which may in fact be the Souvenirs sur Marie-Antoinette, written by Baron Étienne-Léon de La Mothe-Langon (1786-1864).
+Blavatsky claimed that her aunt, Nadyezhda Andreyevna de Fadeye possessed important documents of the Count, which might otherwise be the Souvenirs sur Marie-Antoinette, written by Baron Étienne-Léon de La Mothe-Langon (1786-1864).
 Charles W. Leadbeater and Annie Besant made claims that they purportedly met the Comte de Saint-Germain, and call him “the Master, Prince Rákóczy.”
 Mr. Leadbeater also claimed to meet “Master Jesus.”

-First, both claims are quite a highly silly lie and delusion, that has led to the formation of many copyist groups in the 20th century teaching a pseudo-theosophy, a term Helena Blavatsky coined.
+First, both of Leadbeater’s claims are quite a highly silly lie and delusion, that has led to the formation of several “ascended masters” groups in the 20th century.
 Second, the Count’s association with the House of the Hungarian family Rákóczy — though admitted by him to Prince Charles of Hasse-Kassel — does not place him namely as the purported son of Francis Rákóczy II.
 The latter claim is not historically justified by any tangible evidence.